open-data-fabric/open-data-fabric/rfcs/015-unified-changelog-stream-schema.md

 - Use **Two-event Changelog Stream format** as the most complete and the least intrusive format for representing corrections and retractions
   - Retract and Upsert streams can still be supported as subsets of the Changelog Stream model
 - Extend the set of standard columns with `op` column to define the operation
-- Avoid the use of the word `update` and favor the word `correction` to further distantiate ourselves from the CDC and CRUD mentality
+- Avoid the use of the word `update` and favor the word `correction` to further distant ourselves from the CDC and CRUD mentality
 - Generalize `MergeSchema::Snapshot` to use this column.

 ## Reference-level explanation